dhanush2629/Dashboard/README.md

 streamlit run app.py

 Open the URL shown by Streamlit (usually http://localhost:8501) and use the sidebar to upload data or enable sample data.

+Load Data

+You upload a CSV (or the app uses sample data).

+The app converts dates and prepares the dataset.

+2️⃣ Apply Filters

+You choose date range, products, and regions in the sidebar.

+The dashboard shows only the filtered data.

+3️⃣ Calculate KPIs

+Total Sales

+Total Orders

+Total Quantity

+Unique Products

+These numbers are animated for a modern UI.

+4️⃣ Build Animated Charts

+Animated Time-Series Chart — shows sales over time with a play button.

+Animated Bar Race — shows which product sells most every month.

+Donut Charts — show product share & region share.

+World Map Chart — shows sales by city using latitude/longitude.

+5️⃣ Final Dashboard

+Interactive charts (zoom, hover).

+Animated widgets.

+Modern UI with dark theme.

+Table + download buttons for CSV/Excel.